Wasabia Japonica — Saving a Forest with One Plant

 Text & Photos by Ross Adrian Yip

 Wasabi (Wasabia Japonica) is a plant in the same family as horseradish and mustard.
 Real wasabi grows naturally along freshwater streams in Japanese mountain valleys and are rarely grown outside of Japan.
-Notorious for needing very specific growing conditions—a constant stream of freshwater, indirect sunlight only, cool air temperatures (8°C – 20°C) and high humidity in the summer—it’s not exaggerating to say that wasabi is a plant that needs pampering.
+Notorious for needing very specific growing conditions—a constant stream of freshwater, little direct sunlight, cool air temperatures (8°C – 20°C) and high humidity in the summer—it’s not exaggerating to say that wasabi is a plant that needs pampering.

 Wasabi takes close to two years for it to be fully grown.
 The slow growth and restrictive requirements for wasabi to flourish means that supply almost never satisfies commercial demand.
 In addition, a distribution system exists that keeps the consumer cost high and the producer return very low, with middlemen taking all the profit.
 From grower direct-to-consumer the price should be, for example, ¥500 for a 50 gram stem.
 But at special restaurants and high-end restaurants, wasabi stems could cost up to ¥1000 for a 50 gram stem.